tsackton/taelgarverse/docs/cosmology/gods/high-gods/umidzka.md

 ---
-tags: [deity, status/unknown]
+tags: [deity]
 title: Umidzka
 ---
 # Umidzka

 One of the Three Despairs, the god-like entities born of the Void Mind, the power that seeks to end all things.

-Known in the lore of the elves as The Empty.
+Known in the lore of the elves as The Empty, and associated with necromancy and undeath.